-An open source programming language, Kotlin is used to generate code which can easily run on Java VM.
+An open-source programming language, Kotlin is used to generate code that can easily run on Java VM.

 Now, Android apps have made extensive use of Java as the basic language of programming, and the incompatibility of Kotlin syntax could have been a problem.

 But, it was seen that Kotin could interoperate well with Java and that meant working both natively as well as with java was definitely possible.

 Using aggressive inference so as to know the kind of values and expressions, in case they are not mentioned correctly, is the way Kotlin works.